AzizHussain/AlphardRepairManualTranslation/README.md

 **Q4.
 How can I help with this translation project?**

-AA.
+A4.
 There are a number of issues still that need to be fixed, and additional resources are required - both technical and non-technical.
 * Someone with front end dev skills (HTML, CSS, XML) to help get the repair manual working on modern browsers.
 * Someone to go through the translations and update the mapping file for manual corrections e.g. where 'ecu' should be 'ECU'